Sobak/scrawler/CONTRIBUTING.md

 ```

 Functional tests will run PHP server process (the crawler will then connect to)
 on a port `9394`.
-Make sure to keep it open or change the value in `phpunit.xml`
+Make sure to keep it open or change the value using the
-before you run the tests.
+`TEST_SERVER_PORT` environment variable.

+If you experience unexpected test failures make sure that the PHP's dev server
+used by the integration tests suite had enough time to start.
+You can change
+the default wait time by setting the `TEST_SERVER_WAIT` environment variable
+to a desired number of milliseconds.

 **Happy tinkering**, I appreciate your help!